How to perform Medical Cost Prediction using SmartPredict?

 These columns constitute the input features.
 As our goal is to predict insurance costs, then charges represent our target feature.

-For detailed description of the dataset we can consult either Kaggle or the markdown at the sample project opening.
+For a detailed description of the dataset, we can consult either Kaggle or the markdown at the sample project opening.

 We may also wish to have a glimpse of the descriptive statistics, so let's check the summary from the profiling tab.

-Speaking about categorical features, we can see that the number of subjects are almost the same except for smoker where there is less smokers than non-smokers.
+Speaking about categorical features, we can see that the number of subjects is almost the same except for smoker where there are fewer smokers than non-smokers.

 Somehow, we can already affirm that smokers definitely outperform non-smokers in terms of charge.
 Thus, the feature smoker impacts the most on the medical charges.

 Afterwards, it is also proportional to age, bmi and the number of children.

 Finally, from the correlation matrix, we can conjecture the important correlation between smoker and charges.